nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 The `values.yaml` have all overwrites for default variables included in the chart.
 You can either update the NuoDB image in the values file or set it using the `--set` option.
+The `--reuse-values` option can be used if the original `values.yaml` file is not available.
 For more information, refer to [Helm Upgrade](https://helm.sh/docs/helm/helm_upgrade/).

 Several steps should be performed to upgrade the NuoDB deployment installed with NuoDB Helm Charts.